uviclibraries/genai-vibe-code-intro/20-audio-recording.md

 - Voice Memos exports **.m4a** files, so a memo named `a` arrives as `a.m4a`.
 - Modern browsers play m4a just fine, so the simplest path is to tell your soundboard prompt that the files are named wich `.m4a` extensions.

-## Working with community language keepers?**
+## Working with community language keepers?
-Before publishing recordings of an Indigenous language please remember to:
+Before publishing recordings of any Indigenous language please remember to:
+- Ask for permission to record
+- Confirm who the audio recordings can be shared with (e.g. community members only, public, researchers)
 - Confirm spellings
 - Confirm pronunciations
-- Ask for permission to share with the appropriate community members
 - Keep the untrimmed originals archived so nothing is lost

 ## Quick troubleshooting